VenkyAdi/ML---Netflix-Movies-and-TV-Shows-Clustering-/README.md

 Explore our GitHub repository to dive deeper into our methodology and findings.
 Together, let's unlock the potential of data-driven decision-making in shaping the future of streaming entertainment.

+#### **Key Findings Highlights 🌟**
+🎥 Movie Mania: Movies steal the spotlight, but TV shows are rising in popularity.

+📅 Strategic Timing: Content releases peak at the beginning and end of the year, catering to seasonal viewing habits.

+🌍 Global Influence: The USA and India lead the pack, with a diverse range of content from around the world.

+📺 Actor All-Stars: Indian actors dominate the scene, adding diverse talent to Netflix's lineup.

+🔍 Rating Revelations: TV-MA rules the roost, catering to mature tastes.

+🔢 Optimal Clustering: Through rigorous analysis, k=10 emerges as the magic number for content clusters.

+🎉 Personalized Recommendations: Leveraging cosine similarity, we craft recommendations tailored to each viewer's preferences.

 #### **Exploratory Data Analysis**